 How do you develop a culture of innovation within an organization to accelerate future growth and take advantage of advancements in relevant scientific fields?
 Network structures have been shown to be effective at creating innovation.
-Hierarchal structures are not known for creating innovation but rather the core engine for implementing and executing innovation to produce new ingredients and products.
-Organizations can struggle to balance hierarchal and network structures to capture innovation and accelerate company growth.
+Hierarchical structures are not known for creating innovation but rather the core engine for implementing and executing innovation to produce new ingredients and products.
+Organizations can struggle to balance hierarchical and network structures to capture innovation and accelerate company growth.
 Innovative examples from aeronautics, medical science, home appliances and food and nutrition will be presented to outline concepts to consider for shaping and developing an innovative culture.

 Loren Ward is Senior Vice President of Research and Development for Glanbia Nutritionals.
 He joined Glanbia in 1998 after receiving a Doctor of Philosophy Degree from the University of Minnesota in Nutrition and Food Science.
 He oversees the global research and development efforts for Glanbia Nutritionals in Asia, Europe and North America.
 Areas of research include process research, analytical research, applications research, clinical research, flavor research and intellectual property development.
 He is the author or co-author of multiple scientific papers, patents and book chapters.